 - Lockout/Tagout Interactive Training Program.
 OSHA eTool.
 Links to an interactive training program.

 - Power Plant Operators, Distributors and Dispatchers.
 U.S. Department of Labor (DOL), Bureau of Labor Statistics (BLS).
 Describes training and qualifications of power plant employees.

 - Small Business.
 OSHA.

 - Job Hazard Analysis (PDF).
 OSHA Publication 3071, (Revised 2002).
 Explains what a job hazard analysis is and offers guidelines to help employers conduct their own step-by-step analysis.

 - Certification of Workplace Products by Nationally Recognized Testing Laboratories (PDF).
 OSHA Safety and Health Information Bulletin (SHIB), (February 16, 2010).

-Worker Deaths by Electrocution: A Summary of Surveillance Findings and Investigative Case Reports.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 98-131, (1998, May).
+- Worker Deaths by Electrocution: A Summary of Surveillance Findings and Investigative Case Reports.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 98-131, (May 1998).
 Reports that electrocutions were the fifth leading cause of death based on data from the NIOSH National Traumatic Occupational Fatalities (NTOF) surveillance system, from 1980 through 1989.
 The 6,359 deaths caused by electrocutions accounted for 7% of all fatalities.